 Attachment Parenting, therefore, says that breastfeeding is the most natural and normal thing a mother can do for her child.
 Attachment Parenting places the baby at the centre of the equation and says that the mother must follow the baby’s cues to feed him.
 Actions, like mouthing and opening the mouth, are the cues which must be answered with a feed and one must not wait for the baby to cry.

 During feeding also there is no reason to look at the clock and time feeds, but trust baby to unlatch when he is done.
 Breastfeeding is more than just feeding a baby milk.
 It cures many aches and pains both physical and emotional.Bottle feeding is not discouraged under Attachment Parenting, but they do say that feeding with a bottle must mimic breastfeeding.
+You may want to look into something like best baby bottles for wind if you fear your baby may experience colic/reflux when bottle feeding.
 The father/ partner also plays a very important role in bonding and nurturing the mother while she is breastfeeding.

 Attachment parenting also goes on to talk about when and how to introduce solids, eating healthy and nutritious meals, making good habits out of meal times.
 Concepts like traditional weaning and baby led weaning, eating together as a family, bonding over food are highlighted.
 Further down in the #AtoZBloggingChallenge I will explore these concepts in greater detail.

 Babies obviously do not know how to speak.
 But they do know how to communicate with body movements, cries and facial expressions.
 They look for adults around to respond to them in a sensitive manner.
 Responding sensitively to a baby involves reading these signs and understanding the communication as much as spending time indulging in some enjoyable play and communication.
 Babies learn to trust and feel secure around this close circle of people who understand them.